trainings-weblinxsolutions/batch-june-2023/src/resources/assignments/assignments.md

+### Assignment 22 (07/17)
+**Packages, Import statements and Access modifiers and how they behave in different cases**
+1. Practice all the programs discussed in the class + Packages, Import statements and Access modifiers
+2. Updating the Employee class to understand access modifiers
+	a.
+Create 4 methods, one of each type - public, private, protected and default.
+	b.
+Create sub-class in same package and try to access these methods.
+	c.
+Create non-sub-class in same package and try to access these methods.
+	d.
+Create sub-class in different package and try to access these methods.
+	e.
+Create non-sub-class in different package and try to access these methods.

 ### Assignment 21 (07/13)
 ***Interfaces and Rules for interfaces*
 1. Practice all the programs discussed in the class + concept of Interfaces and Rules for interfaces